CYPIAPT-LNDSE/Breathe-With-Me/README.md

 Features of the prototype will include:

-* User account with login and password
+* Storage of name so that user is greeted at each login.
-* Storage of name so that user is greeted at each login
+* Instructions on how to practice deep abdominal breathing.
-* Instructions on how to practice deep abdominal breathing
+* Animations of animals taking long slow inhalations and exhalations to which users will be directed to sync their own breathing.
+This forms the core of the animated game Breath With Me.
-* Animation of a kitty breathing with long slow inhalations and exhalations to which users will be directed to sync their own breathing.
-This forms the core of the animated game Breathing with Kitty.
+* The option to choose between multiple avatars - a cat, dog, and panda - for the breathing exercise.
-* Rewards system via gold stars which users collect after each game
+* Soothing background music, with option to turn it off and on.

 ## Built With

-The initial prototype will be developed as a PWA for full accessibility.
+The product will be developed as a PWA for full accessibility.